 Another one of the greatest secret places in New Zealand for adventurists.
-After a short walk on a coastal trail in Dunedin, revealing spectacular wild flowers, clifftops and a secret 1870 built tunnel, you’ll land at Tunnel Beach.
-Bring a picnic, and stay for sunset…we promise it will be extraordinary.
+After a short walk on a coastal trail in Dunedin, revealing spectacular wildflowers, clifftops and a secret 1870 built tunnel, you’ll land at Tunnel Beach.
+Bring a picnic and stay for sunset…we promise it will be extraordinary.

 📍 Tunnel Beach Road, Otago, Dunedin, New Zealand

-Inspired by Bali, you’ll feel as if you’ve entered another world, at this fascinating haven near Punakaiki.
+Inspired by Bali, you’ll feel as if you’ve entered another world at this haven near Punakaiki.
 This Canopy Camping coastal accommodation features an outdoor bath and shower, fire pit, and more, nestled among a peaceful garden, with iconic views of the West Coast.
 It’s the perfect place to immerse yourself in the wilderness, but also feel like you’ve travelled out of New Zealand.

 📍 Fox River, West Coast, South Island, New Zealand

 This surreal secret lake can be found on the Lake Wanaka Island of Mou Waho.
 Opt to camp there or take a day tour, and hike to experience the wonders of this famous glacially formed lake.
 When you reach the viewpoint, it overlooks the enchanting pool, and landscape, which makes an epic instagrammable shot for your feed.

 📍 Mou Waho Island, Lake Wanaka, Otago, New Zealand